microsoft/Inventory-Visibility-Add-in-Examples/Troubleshooting Guide/Database and Dataverse Movement.md

 - If the response status is 200, move on with the remaining steps.

 - If the response status is 401, contact us via InventVisibilitySupp@microsoft.com.
-Include your environment ID in the email.
+Include the environment ID of your target environment in the email.

 - If the response status is 308 (Permanent Redirect), the endpoint of your target environment can be found in the `Location` field of the response headers.
 Note that query parameter (oldEnvironmentId) may not be captured in this field.
 Next, re-send the request with the endpoint of your target environment and the correct query parameter.
 After receiving a 200 response status, you can move on with the remaining steps.
 ![Handle 308 redirect](media/handle-redirect.png)